jesusrp98/big_tip/README.md

 [![Patreon](https://img.shields.io/badge/Support-Patreon-orange.svg?style=for-the-badge)](https://www.patreon.com/jesusrp98)
 [![Stars](https://img.shields.io/github/stars/jesusrp98/big_tip.svg?style=for-the-badge)](https://github.com/jesusrp98/big_tip/stargazers)

-Display tips to your users using a custom icon and some text down below.
+Display information to the user using a custom layout, that can be actionable.

-This package aims to provide you a simple way to communicate information to the user, using a simple icon and a text message.
-You can also customize color, size and text style.
+This package aims to provide you a simple way to communicate information to the user, using custom views and a texts message.
+You can also customize colors, sizes and text style.

+It displays a custom widget, usually a `Icon` widget, followed by a title and a subtitle text.
+If the `child` widget provided is in fact an `Icon`, a default icon theme will be applied, setting its size to `100`, and using the caption text style's color to fill it.

+There's also an optional action parameter, which provides the ability to call functions via a customizable button.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jesusrp98/big_tip/master/screenshots/0.png" width="256">